-- 1 Looked after children and children who were previously looked after, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-(Note 1) - 2 Children who have exceptional social or medical needs, supported by a written recommendation from the child's paediatrician/consultant or professional from Children's Services.
-The letter must explain why the school is the only suitable school to meet the child's needs and why no other school could provide the appropriate support for the child. - 3 Children who have a brother or sister, living at the same address and who will still be attending the school at the time of admission.
-(Note 2) - 4 All other children.
+- 1 Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+(Note 1). - 2 Children who have exceptional social or medical needs, supported by a written recommendation from the child's paediatrician/consultant or professional from Children's Services.
+The letter must explain why the school is the only suitable school to meet the child's needs and why no other school could provide the appropriate support for the child. - 3 Sisters and brothers of children living at the same address, who are at present on roll at the school, and will still be attending the school at the time of admission (see Note 2). - 4 All other children.